-For Master of Science students, the Program Director will serve as your advisor during your program.
-Nurses enrolled in the MSN in Nursing Informatics, Dr. Kathy Klimpel will serve as track advisor.
+For Master of Science students, the HCI Program Coordinator or their designee, will serve as your advisor during your program.
+For nurses enrolled in the MSN in Nursing Informatics, the HCI Program Director or their designee, will serve as your advisor.
 Formal and informal advising times will be available.
 Your advisor will ensure that you meet all academic and clinical requirements for the program, help resolve issues and problems, and assist in exploring future professional goals and educational options.
-Formal appointment times may be scheduled by contacting Nina Geissler.
+Formal appointment times may be scheduled by contacting Nina Geissler, the HCI and NI Program Executive Assistant.

-Each semester, students are encouraged to schedule an appointment to meet with Nina Geissler (ngeissler@sandiego.edu) after the USD class schedule for the following semester becomes available (around mid-October for spring semester; and mid-March for fall semester).
+Each semester, students are encouraged to schedule an appointment to meet with the HCI Executive Assistant, Nina Geissler, (ngeissler@sandiego.edu) after the USD class schedule for the following semester becomes available.
 She will advise students about the courses, master schedule of course offerings, and course prerequisites to assist students in their program planning in order to graduate within their targeted time frame.
-She will register students for classes each semester based on the program plan on file.
+Nina will register students for classes each semester based on the program plan on file.
 Registration will be confirmed via email and status confirmed through the MySanDiego portal.
 It is the student's responsibility to ensure successful progression through the program including verification of course registration.